jeroenpx/Unity_RuntimeEditor/docs/index.md

 !!! note

-	If you cannot find something in the documentation or have any questions, send an email to [Battlehub@outlook](mailto:Battlehub@outlook) or ask directly in this [support group](https://t.me/battlehub).
+	If you cannot find something in the documentation or have any questions, send an email to [Battlehub@outlook.com](mailto:Battlehub@outlook.com) or ask directly in this [support group](https://t.me/battlehub).

 The documentation is organized as following: